sai6kiran/Virtual-Node-Environment/README.md

 # Creaing the Docker Container
-The following section will describe how to create your conatiner(s) to run the coresense plugin virtually, when a coresense board is conected to you local machine.
+The following section will describe a sample example of how to create your container(s) to run the coresense plugin virtually, when a coresense board is conected to you local machine.

 The following information presented below is an instance of how to use this tool in a certain way.
 This tool can be used to preform other actions, a node would preform, virtually.